-The Central Office will send out the initial communications to applicants.
+The SSP (administrative offices for KIPP Texas) will send out the initial communications to applicants.

-- Letters will be mailed to families within 2 days of the lottery, informing them whether their application(s) were accepted. - Emails will be sent to families (who have email addresses on file) informing them whether their application(s) were accepted or waitlisted on lottery day. - Lottery results will be made available at 6:00 pm on lottery day.
+- Letters will be mailed to families within 2 days of the lottery, informing them whether they have been offered a seat to attend one of our schools. - Families will receive a text and/or an e-mail (based on their chosen SchoolMint communication preference) informing them whether they have been offered a seat or are waitlisted on lottery day. - · Lottery results will be made available in families' SchoolMint account by 6:00 pm on lottery day.